 \section{Summary and Outlook}

-Sub-GeV neutrinos play an important role in CPV measurements in the lepton sector.
-Any gain in the precision of its reconstructed energy, direction, and charge separation will improve the atmospheric neutrinos' sensitivity to neutrino oscillation.
-In this work, we studied \texttt{GEANT4} simulated energy deposits from sub-GeV neutrinos charged current interactions in an ideal LAr volume generated by \texttt{GENIE}.
-Many new insights have been gained into how its reconstruction could be improved in an LArTPC, which will inform atmospheric neutrino data analysis in upcoming LArTPC neutrino experiments such as DUNE.
+Sub-GeV neutrinos are central to measurements of CP violation in the lepton sector, and the sensitivity of these measurements depends directly on how well their energy, direction, and charge can be reconstructed.

+In this work, we studied \texttt{GEANT4} simulated energy deposits from sub-GeV neutrino charged-current interactions in an ideal LAr volume generated by \texttt{GENIE}.
+Many new insights have been gained into how its reconstruction could be improved in a LArTPC, which will inform atmospheric neutrino data analysis in upcoming LArTPC neutrino experiments such as DUNE.

-For the energy reconstruction, we established that the charge and light combined energy reconstruction (Q+L) offers the best resolution consistently over the whole sub-GeV range.
-The light-only reconstruction can deliver a comparable resolution performance to Q+L. The L construction is also significantly better than the charge-only reconstruction Q2, benefiting to some extent from the self-compensating light reported for multi-GeV neutrinos in Ref.~\cite{Selfcompensatinglight4GeV}.
+For the energy reconstruction, we established that the charge-plus-light (Q+L) energy reconstruction consistently offers the best resolution across the entire sub-GeV range.
+The light-only reconstruction can deliver a comparable resolution performance to Q+L. The light-only reconstruction is also significantly better than the charge-only reconstruction Q2, benefiting to some extent from the self-compensating light reported for multi-GeV neutrinos in Ref.~\cite{Selfcompensatinglight4GeV}.

+For neutrino charge-flavor separation, at least 70\% efficiency and purity are demonstrated using a simple multivariate analysis with inputs from calorimetric features of visible energy deposits in light and charge at different charge-detection thresholds.

 We reconstructed the neutron direction by pointing from the neutrino vertex to the nearest isolated energy deposit, which is shown to be a good proxy for the first neutron interaction point.
-The neutron momentum magnitude is reconstructed by summing the isolated energy deposits around the neutrino vertex and is then projected to the true kinetic energy using a simulated 2D energy-correlation map.
-Adding this reconstructed neutron momentum to all track-like particle momentum proves to be effectively improving the peak angular deviation from 40 degrees to 20 degrees for the $\bar{\nu}_{\mu}$ sample.
+The neutron momentum magnitude is reconstructed by summing the isolated energy deposits around the neutrino vertex and is then projected to the true kinetic energy using a simulated 2D energy-relation map.
+Adding this reconstructed neutron momentum to all track-like particle momentum proves to effectively improve the peak angular deviation from 40 degrees to 20 degrees for the $\bar{\nu}_{\mu}$ sample.
 Less improvement is observed for ${\nu}_{e}$ or $\bar{\nu}_{e}$ samples because of the complications from background EM energy deposits.

-For charge-flavor separation, a 70\% efficiency is demonstrated using a simple multivariate analysis with inputs from calorimetric features involving visible energy deposits in light and charge at different charge detection thresholds.